sgimenez/laby/README.md

 needs to sort out several traps on its way.
 Help the robot by writing a program that guides it out of the maze.
 Even if you have not programmed before this is a great game to start.
-Help the robot and learn to program several languages at the same time: ruby, pascal, perl, ocaml, and java.
+Help the robot and learn to program several languages at the same time: Ruby, Pascal, Perl, OCaml, and Java.
 They are mini-versions of the original languages, but you will still learn the fundamental of loops, conditionals and functions and what is better you will have fun while doing that.